jtreminio/php-docker/README.md

 You can enable these modules by using the `PHP_INI_SCAN_DIR` env var.
 A special shortcut has been created to more easily add modules:

-    # docker container run -it --rm \
+    docker container run -it --rm \
         -e PHP_INI_SCAN_DIR=:/p/amqp:/p/mailparse \
         jtreminio/php:latest php -v

-The `/p` directory contains symlinks to others:
+The `/p` directory contains symlinks to other directories:

     /p/amqp            -> /etc/php/extra-mods/amqp
     /p/apcu            -> /etc/php/extra-mods/apcu